-IF YOU INDICATE THAT YES.
-YOU HAVE RECEIVED A HOMELESS YOUTH DETERMINATION.
+IF YOU INDICATE THAT YES, YOU HAVE RECEIVED A HOMELESS YOUTH DETERMINATION,

-THEN, the financial aid administrator at the college you plan to attend may request the determination to prove that you are "unaccompanied" and homeless or at risk of becoming homeless.
+THEN the financial aid administrator at the college you plan to attend may request the determination to prove that you are "unaccompanied" and homeless or at risk of becoming homeless.

-ACTION STEP: Contact one of the following individuals to request a determination of homelessness for a youth: your high school or school district's homeless liaison, the director of an emergency shelter or transitional housing program funded by the U.S. Department of Housing and Urban Development, or the director of a runaway or homeless youth basic center or transitional living program.
+ACTION STEP: Contact one of the following individuals to ask if they can provide you with a homeless youth determination: Your high school or school district homeless liaison; the director of an emergency shelter or transitional housing program funded by the U.S. Department of Housing and Urban Development; or the director of a runaway or homeless youth basic center or transitional living program.